ronkok/Temml/docs/administration.md

 **Local fonts** are the light-weight option.
 The fastest font is the one you don’t have to serve. `temml.css` is written to prefer these fonts:

 * **Cambria Math** comes pre-installed in Windows, Macs, and iOS.
-It lacks roundhand glyphs, so you still have to serve a small (12 kb) font in order to support `\mathscr{…}`.
-The roundhand font file is a KaTeX font, which is a clone of a MathJax font, which is a clone of Computer Modern.
+It lacks roundhand glyphs, so you still have to serve a small (12 kb) font, `Temml-Script.woff2` in order to support `\mathscr{…}`.
+The roundhand font file is a clone of a KaTeX font, which is a clone of a MathJax font, which is a clone of Computer Modern.

 * **Noto** is an Android font.
 I have not yet done much testing with it.